HomeLife Academy Requirements

 High School Students must be in good academic standing with no disciplinary issues from the previous school.
 If you are unsure, please contact our office before applying.
 Our HLA-NEST Program may be a good option for your student.

 IMPORTANT: HomeLife Academy is designed for families intending to homeschool through graduation.
-If you choose to transfer your student to a public or private school, that school may require placement tests to determine the student’s grade placement or credits earned.
+Umbrella schools are NOT accredited.
+This is not important for colleges, but if you choose to transfer your student to a public or private school, that school may require placement tests to determine the student’s grade placement or credits earned.
 It is up to each public or private school’s policies whether or not they will accept any credits completed while homeschooling.
-This applies to students homeschooling through an umbrella school or through the county.
+This applies to students homeschooling through an umbrella school or the county.
+If your student is in high school and you know they will be returning to public school, you may want to consider an accredited online school like HLA’s sister school, ArchwayOnline.

-Students and Parent-teachers must agree to our Code of Ethics which is acknowledged in our application.
-If there is reason to suspect educational neglect or that a student’s grades or records have been falsified, HLA reserves the right to evaluate the situation and/or require students to complete end-of-course exams or other testing to validate grades and/or credits earned.
+Students and Parent-teachers must agree to our Code of Ethics, which is acknowledged in our application.
+If there is a reason to suspect educational neglect or that a student’s grades or records have been falsified, HLA reserves the right to evaluate the situation and require students to complete end-of-course exams or another testing to validate grades and credits earned.
+NEST may be required to continue enrollment with HLA.